 Zander Toulouse (2000-2008) was the son of Chris Toulouse (a college professor) and Bonnie Steinsnyder (an artist) and he lived in Brooklyn, New York.
-He was killed in a tragic bicycle accident on September 6th, 2008.
+He was struck and killed by a post office truck on September 6th, 2008.
 He was a remarkable little boy.
 This page is about him and his very special life.
-It is updated twice a year: on the anniversary of Zander's birth, March 23rd, and of his passing, September 6th.
+It is updated twice a year: on the anniversary of Zander's birth, March 23rd.
 When you think of Zander, this place will always be here, to help you remember what a wonderful little boy he was, and always will be.
 What happened?
-I have made a News Accounts page and posted a copy of the traffic court judgment in the case.
+Click here for an account of the recently concluded court case over Zander's death.

 Zander's sister, Ellie (Eleanor Janean) arrived 7 weeks early on December 16th, 2010.
-She was born with a rare condition called Vesters Association which effects the soft tissues of the body.
-She spent her first 6 months in the Long Island College Hospital in Brooklyn and was then moved to the St Mary's Nursing Home for Children in Bayside, Queens on June 7th, 2011.
+She was born with a rare condition the mixes up your wind pipe and your food pipe and had to have many surgeries of various kinds.
+She spent her first 6 months of her life in the Long Island College Hospital in Brooklyn and was then moved to the St Mary's Nursing Home for Children in Bayside, Queens on June 7th, 2011.
 She finally came home for good on November 9th, 2011.

 Our heart-felt thanks for the skill & dedication of the doctors & nurses at the Long Island College Hospital in Cobble Hill, Brooklyn; St Mary's Nursing Home for Children in Bayside, Queens; and the nurses of the Jacobs' Home Nursing Service.

 Children killed by Drivers: What's wrong with the Judicial Process in New York State A Father's Testimony by Chris Toulouse